-520 The zonal mean zonal wind anomalies following the SSD events preceded by the tropopause and surface wave source events show strong deceleration in the stratosphere, which is robust across datasets (Figs. 6, 7), however surface impact is less clear.
-Fig. 6b,e shows an indication of a weak signal in the troposphere around lags 20 to 30 days following an SSD event, however Fig. 7b,e shows no tropospheric signal.
-Even though there is some surface signal present following SSD events, it is more common to find surface impact following SSW events, i.e., following a reversal of the stratospheric winds from westerlies to 525 easterlies.
-Therefore, compositing over the SSW events (Figs. 8, 9), where lag 0 is the first day when the stratospheric zonal flow reverses (around an SSD event), yields different (opposite) responses in the zonal flow in the troposphere for the SSWs preceded by the tropopause wave source (Figs. 8g,h,i, 9e,f) compared with SSWs preceded by the surface wave source (Figs. 8j,k,l, 9g,h).
+465 The zonal mean zonal wind anomalies following the SSD events preceded by the tropopause and surface wave source events show strong deceleration in the stratosphere, which is robust across datasets (Figs. 6, 7), however surface impact is less clear.
+470 Fig. 6b,e shows an indication of a weak signal in the troposphere around lags 20 to 30 days following an SSD event, however Fig. 7b,e shows no tropospheric signal.
+Even though there is some surface signal present following SSD events, it is more common to find surface impact following SSW events, i.e., following a reversal of the stratospheric winds from westerlies to easterlies.
+Therefore, compositing over the SSW events (Fig. 8), where lag 0 is the first day when the stratospheric zonal mean 475 zonal wind reverses (around an SSD event), yields robust results in the zonal mean zonal wind in the troposphere for the SSWs preceded by the tropopause wave source (Fig. 8a,b), however SSWs preceded by the surface wave source show a weaker and less robust signal (Fig. 8c-f).

-530 For the SSWs preceded by the tropopause wave source the model (Fig. 8g; robust) and ERA-20C (Fig. 9e; less robust) show wind deceleration in the $40\text{--}60^\circ\text{N}$ latitudinal band at lags 15-25 days in the model and at lags 20-30 days in ERA-20C following an SSW event.
-Note that this downward impact can persist for over 20 days (lags 10-30 days and more; not shown), but is the most pronounced between the given lags.
+480 For the SSWs preceded by the tropopause wave source (Fig. 8a,b) the model and ERA-20C show wind deceleration in the 40-60 degree latitudinal band at lags 15-25 days following an SSW event.
+Note that this downward impact can persist for over 20 days (lags 10-30 days and more; not shown), but is the most pronounced between lags 15-25 days.
 In the model this suggests an equatorward shift of the tropospheric jet stream (merged subtropical-extratropical jet stream), however in ERA-20C this may indicate different processes, since the subtropical and extratropical jet stream can be separated and lie in different locations compared with the model.
-Therefore, in 535 ERA-20C this may indicate: (i) a weaker eddy-driven (extratropical) jet stream; (ii) an equatorward jet shift of the subtropical jet stream, or (iii) a better split between the subtropical and extratropical jet streams.
-Note that at later lags (Figs. 8h,i, 9f) there is an indication of the tropospheric zonal flow deceleration further poleward.
-A further examination of the local responses (in ERA-20C) to the SSWs preceded by the tropopause wave source (Figs. S1, S2 third row, right column) reveals that there is a weakening of the Pacific jet stream, as well as a negative NAO signal in the Atlantic (equatorward extratropical jet shift there).
-540 While the changes in the Pacific are consistent with the changes related to the tropopause wave source alone (Figs. S1, S2 fifth row, right column), the changes in the Atlantic are a response to SSWs.
-These results suggest that the zonal mean response is likely dominated by the responses in the Pacific (accompanied by the responses in the Atlantic).
-Further understanding of the local responses is left for future work.
+Therefore, in ERA-20C this may indicate: (i) a weaker eddy-driven (extratropical) jet stream; (ii) an equatorward jet shift of the subtropical jet stream with potentially more quasi-barotropic vertical structure of the subtropical jet stream (there is a robust surface signal and weaker upper-tropospheric signal around 20°N), or (iii) a better split between the subtropical and extratropical jet streams.